spatz018/PGPT-Pred/README.md

 ## Results:
 1. Download:   Summary file listing all blastp+hmmer or KEGG-mapped hits of PGPTs
-2. Pie Chart:  Pie Chart  summarizing either all blastp+hmmer hits or all blast hits (ignoring pfam comparison) or KEGG-PGPT hits in a percentage scale on Ontology level 2
+2. Pie Chart:  Pie Chart  summarizing either all blastp+hmmer hits or all blast hits (ignoring pfam comparison) or KEGG-PGPT hits in a percentage scale on ontology level 2
 3. Krona Plot: Krona Plot giving an hierachical overview of either all blastp+hmmer hits or all blast hits (ignoring pfam comparison) of PGPTs or KEGG-PGPT hits across all hierarchical levels

 ## Runtime estimation: